-Arch Grants Recipients Give Advice to New Applicants
+Arch Grants Founders Give Advice to New Applicants

 January 17, 2020 • Arch Grant News •

 Thinking of applying for an Arch Grant?
 Remember these words of wisdom from four of last year’s recipients.

 What makes a successful Arch Grant application?
 Hard work and business smarts certainly help, but if there’s anything we’ve learned over the years, it’s that there isn’t one right path to an Arch Grant.
 Every successful applicant has brought unique strengths and skillsets to the table, and came to us with a variety of challenges to be solved.

 There are, however, some common threads among our recipients.
 We asked four of them about the advice they’d give to new applicants — and here’s what they said:

 Tiffany Chimal, MakersValley, 2017

 “Make sure that coming to STL is right for your business stage.”